Image Metadata Stripper

 Does the image get uploaded?

 Use one browser-readable image such as JPEG, PNG, WebP, GIF, AVIF, BMP, or another image type the current browser can decode.
-Non-image files are rejected, and files above 40 MB are blocked.
+JPEG, PNG, WebP, and GIF receive direct container scans.

 Why did the clean file get larger?

-Re-encoding changes compression as well as metadata.
-A PNG output can be larger than a JPEG source, and a high WebP or JPEG quality value can increase size even when privacy markers were removed.
+Re-encoding changes compression.
+PNG output can be larger than a JPEG source, and high JPEG or WebP quality can increase size even when metadata was removed.

-Is zero privacy markers enough for a sensitive release?
+Is zero privacy markers enough for sensitive publishing?

 Glossary: